 Figure 1: LF-05 Institutional controls, wells, injections areas, and Chlorobenzene plume PERFORMANCE-BASED APPROACH In 2007 a performance-based contract (PBC) was awarded to quickly deploy a remedy through the performance of the Remedial Action Construction (RA-C) phase.
-This site is included on the same contract as three other sites, in order to minimize administrative costs and expedite the restoration process.
-In 2011 a new PBC was awarded that continued Remedial Action Operations (RA-O) where the FY07 PBC ended.
-The in-situ treatment technology to address the groundwater plume migration in addition to the new cap will be maintained and optimized.
-Maintenance/reinjection at the permeable reactive barrier, continued remedial action operations, and measures to ensure all groundwater leaving the site is clean will be continued throughout site close out.
-RISK DRIVERS Contaminants: Chlorobenzene, Tetrachloroethene (TCE), Vinyl Chloride (VC), PCBs (Aroclor 1242 and Aroclor 1254) and metals (aluminum, beryllium, iron, lead, mercury, thallium, and zinc.)
-Impacted Media: Soil and groundwater Exposure Pathways Completed: Human & Ecological Drainage: Piscataway Creek Current Land Use/Surface Cover: Industrial Reasonably Anticipated Land Use: Industrial Relative Risk: High
+This site is included on the same contract as three other sites, to minimize administrative costs and expedite the restoration process.
+In 2011 a PBC was awarded that continued Remedial Action Operations (RA-O) where the FY07 PBC ended.
+A groundwater IRACR and soil RACR for the site were completed, and after receiving AF authorization they were both submitted to the EPA for signature in May 2014.
+Both the final soil RACR, and the IRACR (achievement of RIP) were signed by EPA on 8 July 2014.
+Post-ROD groundwater monitoring activities continue at LF-05 to track the changes in the site plume over time.
+RA-O activities at the site include semi-annual groundwater monitoring and substrate injection within the permeable reactive barrier (PRB) as dictated by analytical data.
+The last semi-annual groundwater monitoring event was completed in September 2017.
+Off-base injections, near MW-11, were completed in July 2017 and a Technical Memo was generated for review.
+The groundwater monitoring program will be refined as new data are collected and analyzed to meet updated EPA and MDE requirements.
+Site Closure (SC) while uncertain, is currently expected by 2045.
+RISK DRIVERS Contaminants: Chlorobenzene, Vinyl Chloride (VC), and PCBs (Aroclor 1242 and Aroclor 1254) in groundwater; and lead in sediment Impacted Media: Soil and groundwater Exposure Pathways Completed: Human & Ecological Drainage: Piscataway Creek Current Land Use/Surface Cover: Industrial Reasonably Anticipated Land Use: Industrial Relative Risk: High